Toletum-Network/QGIS_Classical_Studies/README.md

 ## Courses and Workshops
+This is an overview of the tailored courses and workshops given so far.
+If you are currently following one of our courses or workshops, you will fidn the programme attached to it.

 2020 Hamburg, Germany: TOLETUM Autumn School QGIS for Classics [German](https://www.toletum-network.com/aktivitaten/internationale-herbstschule-onlinekurs-qgis-fuer-altertumswissenschaftler-innen/) / [Spanish](https://www.toletum-network.com/es/aktivitaten/internationale-herbstschule-onlinekurs-qgis-fuer-altertumswissenschaftler-innen/)

 2021 Nottingham, United Kingdom: [UoN DTH Mapping with QGIS](https://blogs.nottingham.ac.uk/digitaldialogues/2021/04/29/dth-presents-an-intensive-qgis-workshop/)